toddledev/documentation/docs/06-building-blocks/01-pages/index.md

 ## Path parameters
 To create a dynamic page:
-1. Set a path as a parameter in the URL configuration
-2. The parameter becomes available in the formula editor throughout the page
+1. Set a path as a parameter in the URL configuration.
+The parameter becomes available in the formula editor throughout the page
-3. Set a test value to simulate different parameter values in the editor
+2. Set a test value to simulate different parameter values in the editor

 For example, a blog page might use `/blog/:slug` where `:slug` is a parameter that determines which article to display.